 - Steam saunas

-IR saunas simply use infrared light.
-They run at a lower temperature (around 50°C to 60°C).
-The exposure time is the same as a traditional Finnish sauna, while the wavelengths of the IR light change at different intervals.
+IR saunas are simple.
+They use infrared light and run at lower temperatures of (around 50°C to 60°C), but they are more powerful.
+Their exposure time is the same as a traditional Finnish sauna, but the wavelengths of the IR light change at different intervals.

-Talking about IR saunas, “Not only does this help with sweating which is a way to detoxify your body, but the infrared also helps with connective tissue healing, pain, as well as loosening up fascia and muscles and tendons,” says Dr. Aaron Hartman, MD.
+In regards to IR saunas, “Not only does this help with sweating, which is a way to detoxify your body, but the infrared also helps with connective tissue healing, pain, as well as loosening up fascia and muscles and tendons,” says Dr. Aaron Hartman, MD.

-This is probably why IR saunas have been gaining popularity over the recent years.
+This is probably why IR saunas have been gaining popularity in the recent years.

-The temperatures and settings vary in different saunas, but the ultimate goal remains the same for all – rejuvenation of the mind and body at its finest.
-The next section talks about the benefits of sitting in a sauna.
+The temperatures and settings may vary in different saunas, but the ultimate goal remains the same for all – cellular rejuvenation and healing of the mind, body, and spirit

 The Benefits Of Saunas

-The benefits of a sauna are similar, be it a Russian sauna, a Turkish one, or any other type of sauna.
+The benefits of sitting in a sauna are powerful, whether it be a Russian sauna, a Turkish sauna, or any other type of sauna.

-About the various saunas, Dr. Alex Prevallet, a doctor of osteopathic medicine, says, “There are three main types of saunas – dry sauna, infrared, and steam.
+About the various saunas, Dr. Alex Prevallet, Doctor of Osteopathic Medicine, says, “There are three main types of saunas – dry sauna, infrared, and steam.
 Most of the high-quality research has been done on the traditional dry sauna.
 However, there are increasing numbers of studies being performed on infrared saunas, and the data seem promising but less robust.”

 Following are the benefits of saunas: